COLLAR X MALICE

 - Best Girl!

 I thoroughly enjoyed playing Ichika as the main protagonist of this game.
 Mainly because her character was very realistic.
 This heroine was flawed in so many ways but she managed to acknowledge them wholeheartedly (in every route) and accepted her imperfections making her totally relatable.
 Ichika is probably one of the coolest heroines I’ve ever played.
-She gets drunk, cracks jokes, gossips, talks trash, gets agitated and is one wicked sharpshooter.
-All in all ~one very strong and likable protagonist.
+She gets drunk, cracks jokes, gossips, talks trash, gets agitated, and is one wicked sharpshooter.
+She’s also a very caring older sister and a benevolent police officer with a very strong resolve.
+All in all, One very strong and likable protagonist.

-Almost all the side characters of Collar x Malice were very notable in the game.
-Mainly because they are all relevant in the story.
+Almost all the side characters of Collar x Malice were very notable in the game and I think it’s because they are all relevant in the story.
 It is also very refreshing to see the protagonist surrounded by friends and family she engages significant conversations with.
-These little tete-a-tete exchange Ichika has with other minor characters are never a wasted filler.
-It’s as if it’s there to lighten up the game’s dark theme.

-Definitely!
 You’re probably missing half of your ‘otome experience’ if you haven’t played Collar x Malice.
-This game is definitely worth its full price.
+This game is a solid Otome title and definitely worth its full price.
 Give this one a whirl and you’ll definitely won’t regret it.